 Avyna Kids In-Ground 300X225 cm

-When it comes to looks, the cool gray shade is attractive and a bit unusual.
-The trampoline is also available in camo and dark green color patterns.
+When it comes to looks, the cool grey shade is attractive and a bit unusual.
+The trampoline is also available in camo and dark green colour patterns.

 64 springs are responsible for the bounce.
 The bounce is excellent.
-There are two sets of springs; one is a bit thicker and you should pay attention during assembly in order to fit them well.
-But don’t worry, as they are color coded and the instructions are extremely well-done with detailed pictures and steps.
+There are two sets of springs; one is a bit thicker and you should pay attention during assembly to fit them well.
+But don’t worry, as they are colour-coded and the instructions are extremely well-done with detailed pictures and steps.
 All the necessary tools are included.

 Of course, we take that you have dug an adequately sized hole and ensured there is proper drainage and support for the trampoline.
 This is something inherent to all in-ground trampolines and is a bit of an arduous task.
 But that’s your choice to make – the aesthetic benefits may as well be worth it.